warptools/warpforge-site/src/faq.md

 #### ...AppImage?

 AppImage is more about packaging than about building, so it's not really fitting in the checkmarks pattern above.
-But it can be compared to some of the [Ecosystem Conventions](/ecosystem-conventions), especially [Zapps](https://zapps.app).
+But it can be compared to some parts of the [ecosystem](/ecosystem/), especially [Zapps](https://zapps.app).

 AppImage usually uses SquashFS mounts to bundle all the application's libraries.
 This makes things reasonably path-agnostic, which is good, and the same goal as the Warpsys ecosystem conventions.